fanartie/layla/README.md

 >To Recap

-I was really having fun and enjoy the assignment, it took me about 5 hours, but most of time waste is for finding cover-art alternative.
+I was really having fun and enjoyed the assignment, it took me about 5 hours, but most of time wasted was for finding cover-art alternative.
 Without seeing a cover-art this demo will be very boring - hope you agree as well.

 Most of the major techniques (including React and AWS cloud) are not a problem for an experienced senior full-stack developer, I didn't spend too much time for the main features.